 Special Screening Considerations

-As with everything, there are some exemptions to the TSA rules when it comes to children and medical needs.
+As with everything, the TSA rules regarding children and medical needs have some exemptions.

 Children under 12 Years of Age

-If traveling with an infant, remove your baby from the stroller or car seat and carry him through the walk-through metal detector.
+If you are traveling with an infant, remove the baby from the stroller or car seat and carry your infant in your arms through the walk-through metal detector.

 The stroller, baby carrier, car seat, and backpack with baby stuff must pass through the X-ray scanner for screening.
 If the stroller does not fit through the X-ray scanner, the TSA officer will conduct a physical/visual inspection.